+Te Tiriti: Service providers support Māori community initiatives and activities that promote whanaungatanga.
 As service providers: We support the people using our services to maintain and develop their interests and participate in meaningful community and social activities, planned and unplanned, which are suitable for their age and stage and are satisfying to them.

 The SCU and rest home/hospital activities coordinators are rostered to provide activities over seven days per week.
-The SCU has two units, and an activities coordinator is rostered to be on each side.
+The SCU has two units, and an activities coordinator will be recruited for the second unit prior to occupancy (link 2.3.1).
 The SCU programme allows for flexibility according to residents' mood and attention span.
-The managers stated that residents in the secure dementia areas would have 24-hour activity plans which would include strategies for distraction and deescalation.
+The managers stated that residents in the secure dementia areas would have 24-hour activity plans which would include strategies for distraction and de-escalation.
 The SCU activities calendar has activities adapted to encourage sensory stimulation and residents will be able to participate in a range of activities that are appropriate to their cognitive and physical capabilities.

-There is a whiteboard in the lounge areas and a daily activity programme will be documented.
+There is a board in the lounge areas and a daily activity programme will be documented.
 Residents will have the choice of a variety of activities in which to participate as per programmes documented including triple A exercises; individual walks; chats; hand massage/pampering board games; quizzes; music; reminiscing; sensory activities; craft and van trips, and one-on-one visits if needed.
 A van is available at the village for weekly outings.

-The managers stated that staff will support Māori residents in meeting their health needs, aspirations in the community and facilitates opportunities for Māori to participate in te ao Māori.
+The managers stated that staff will support Māori residents in meeting their health needs, aspirations in the community and facilitate opportunities for Māori to participate in te ao Māori.
 There are culturally appropriate activities including Māori language week identified as part of the documented programmes.
-There are also various denominational church services to be held in the care facility with entertainers visiting regularly.
+There are also various denominational church services to be held in the care facility.
 The programme notes that special events such as birthdays, Matariki, Easter, Father's Day, Anzac Day, King's birthday, Christmas, and cultural theme days would be celebrated.